-With over three decades of experience, Ken also has managed a variety of complex commercial disputes in a number of foreign countries and more than twenty states.
+With four decades of experience, Ken also has managed a variety of complex commercial disputes in a number of foreign countries and more than twenty states.
 Litigation prevention and alternative dispute resolution (ADR) also have been important parts of his practice.
 He has served as Fenwick & West's ADR coordinator, as an American Arbitration Association arbitrator, and has been involved in numerous mediations and arbitrations.

 Ken received a B.A. from the University of Redlands, where he graduated summa cum laude, and was first in his class.
 He received a J.D. from New York University School of Law, cum laude, and was a member of that school's Law Review.
 Ken also received an M.B.A. from the University of California at Berkeley.
 He has extensive experience in teaching speaking techniques.